In an earlier blog (that people seemed to like!), I explained in no uncertain terms that moving your BT Master socket was potentially A Bad Idea.

 But That’s Not The Full Story…

-There is a way of translating exactly what your BT Master Socket does to wherever you’d prefer to have your broadband modem plugged in at your house.
+There is a way of translating exactly what your BT Master Socket does to wherever you’d prefer to have your broadband router plugged in somewhere else in your house.

 Totally legally, easily done, and without compromising your broadband quality by mixing it up with other stuff (which might interfere and slow it down).
 Please read on!